fisherinsz/c_unit_test_example/README.md

 This project demo how to do mock in this way.
 Put your commits, if you have any good idea.
 # How to run
 download it, and run ./run.sh
+# Modify and Fix the test
+In file ten.c, try to do the following changes, and rerun the  test by:  ./run.sh -t
+  // return j*10;
+  return add2(j*10);
+What happend? some test faild, why fail? how to fix it?
+Why the test on foo (test_foo) not fail?